Alcohol, Entertainment and Gaming Licensing

 Your application must embrace the four licensing objectives and you will need to assess any risks associated with each activity you propose to offer.

-Advice can be obtained from the relevant statutory authority to achieve this, e.g. a fire safety officer in respect of means of escape under the public safety objective.
+Advice can be obtained from the relevant statutory authority to achieve this, for example consulting a Fire Safety Officer about the means of escape under the public safety objective.
 The police may require CCTV or door supervisors (usually for premises which stay open until the early hours) under the prevention of crime and disorder objective.
-Environmental health officers may offer advice on noise arising from any associated music under the prevention of public nuisance objective.
+Environmental Health Officers may offer advice on noise arising from any associated music under the prevention of public nuisance objective.

 All statutory authorities and your neighbours/local businesses must also confine themselves to the four licensing objectives if they make any representation or objections.